boydcpeters/gridlib/docs/installation.rst

 Installation
 ============

 It is currently only possible to install gridlib through PyPI with the help of pip.
+We advise you to install gridlib in a virtual environment so the dependencies will not interfere with the packages in your main Python environment.

 Stable release
 --------------